A Deep Learning based Detection Method for Combined Integrity-Availability Cyber Attacks in Power System: Detection Methodology

 To control the complexity in simulation, we assume that the previous missing measurements have been imputed or estimated for further operations such as dispatch organization and load forcasting.
 As a result, only the incoming measurement is detected with missing attributes in real time:

-where $d_i \in \{0,1\}^{m}$ by controlling the missing strength $d_{min}\leq |(d_i(j)|_0/m \leq d_{max}$.
-Fig. \ref{fig:LSTM_DAE_structure} illustrates the connection between random input dropout to the conventional LSTM-AE.
+where $d_i \in \{0,1\}^{m}$ by controlling the missing strength $d_{min}$ $\leq |(d_i(j)|_0/m \leq d_{max}$.
+Fig.\ref{fig:LSTM_DAE_structure} illustrates the connection between random input dropout to the conventional LSTM-AE.

 \begin{remark} We refer the autoencoder-based anomaly detection as semi-supervised as only the normal measurements are required to train the network.
-This has fundamental differences to the unsupervised learning where the exact positive and negative labels cannot be known in advance \cite{pang20deep}. \end{remark}
+This has fundamental differences to the unsupervised learning as the exact positive and negative labels cannot be known in advance \cite{pang20deep}. \end{remark}

-\begin{remark} Though sharing with certain similar ideas, our method, as a new DAE \cite{vincent08extracting} application, is different to \cite{gal16theoretically} where the fixed forward and recurrent dropout ratios are used to approximate the variational inference.
+\begin{remark} Though sharing with certain similar ideas, our method, as a new DAE \cite{vincent08extracting} application on modelling normal missing data, is different to \cite{gal16theoretically} where the fixed forward and recurrent dropout ratios are used to approximate the variational inference.
 It also varies from the sparse LSTM-AE \cite{kieu19outlier} and ensemble RandNet \cite{chen17outlier} in which the multiple networks with random and independent disconnections in the hidden layers are applied. \end{remark}